Ericsson/dataplanebook/_sources/intro.rst.txt

 .. sectionauthor:: Mattias Rönnblom <mattias.ronnblom@ericsson.com>

-This text is an attempt at a guide to the structure and implemention of data plane applications.
+This text is an attempt at a guide to the structure and implementation of data plane applications.
 The focus lies on the part of the software which handles the bulk of the packets, often with a very tight latency budget.
 This book is about life in the fast path.